dominic-griffith/CS320_Programming_Languages/p2/README.md

 ## Header File:
 For this assignment, you must use the header file p2.h provided by the instructor.
-You may get a copy of this file here:  p2.h Download p2.h

 You are required to implement the three functions in this header file, and you may not create any additional functions in your program.
 You must include this header file in your p2.c program as follows: